Stizzy-98/Kismet-Cartographer/README.md

 * Your original `.kismet` files are never modified.
 Everything created in Elastic is named `kismet-cartographer-*`;
   nothing else in your cluster is touched.

+Be sure to check out the ADSB add-on to this project [Kismet ADSB to ELK](https://github.com/Stizzy-98/Kismet-ADSB-to-Elk) to visualize ADSB data in a baseball card format in a dashboard.

 > **Privacy and legality.** Captures contain your movements and other people's network names and device MAC addresses.
 > Only collect data you are allowed to collect, and keep the resulting indices restricted.
 See [docs/security.md](docs/security.md).